ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Inbound Authentication & Authorization

 Ballerina inbound authentication is abstracted out into 2 layers called `http:InboundAuthHandler` and `auth:InboundAuthProvider`.
-The `http:InboundAuthHandler` is used to perform HTTP level actions which are extracting the required HTTP header and extracting the credential out of it and passing into associated `auth:InboundAuthProvider` and get the credential validated.
+The `http:InboundAuthHandler` is used to perform HTTP level actions which are extracting the required HTTP header or body and extracting the credential out of it and passing into associated `auth:InboundAuthProvider` and get the credential validated.
 The `auth:InboundAuthProvider` is used to validate the credential passed by the `http:InboundAuthHandler`.

 Ballerina supports Basic authentication, JWT authentication, OAuth2 authentication and LDAP authentication.
 Ballerina HTTP services can be configured to enforce authentication and authorization.